projectstorm/react-diagrams/README.md

 ## Building from source

-Simply run `yarn build` or `yarn build:prod` in the root directory and it will spit out the transpiled code and typescript definitions into the dist directory as a single file.
+Simply run `yarn` then `yarn build` or `yarn build:prod` in the root directory and it will spit out the transpiled code and typescript definitions into the dist directory as a single file.

 ## [Checkout the docs](https://projectstorm.gitbook.io/react-diagrams/)